jrbourbeau/pyunfold/docs/joss_paper/paper.md

 # Summary

+In an ideal world, experimentalists would have access to the perfect detector: an apparatus that makes no error in measuring a desired quantity.
+However, in real life scenarios, detectors have:

+- Finite resolutions

+- Characteristic biases that cannot be eliminated

+- Less than 100% detection efficiencies

+- Statistical uncertainties

+By building a matrix that encodes a detector’s smearing of the desired true quantity into the measured observable(s), a deconvolution can be performed that provides an estimate of the true variable.
+This deconvolution process is known as unfolding.

-PyUnfold is an extensible framework for the deconvolution of discrete probability distributions via the iterative unfolding method described in [@agostini].
+PyUnfold is an extensible framework for the unfolding of discrete probability distributions via the iterative unfolding method described in [@agostini].
 This method falls into the general class of inverse problems, and is especially powerful when no analytic form of the inverse function is explicitly available, instead requiring